qiime2/docs/source/interfaces/artifact-api.rst

 .. command-block::
    :no-exec:

-   conda install -c qiime2 q2-feature-table q2-diversity
+   conda install --override-channels -c qiime2 -c defaults q2-feature-table q2-diversity

 Open your interpreter, and you should now be able to import this plugin: